ACT V

 I know when one is dead and when one lives;

 She’s dead as earth.
-(V.iii.258-262)
+(V.iii.255-259)

 Lear will have no interaction with anyone else except to curse them.
-He wants a mirror to test Cordelia’s breath and then thinks he sees a feather stir, indicating that she’s alive, but it seems to be just his imagination since a moment later he thinks he hears her voice and says, non-sequitur, “I kill’d the slave that was a-hanging thee” (V.iii.275).
+He wants a mirror to test Cordelia’s breath and then thinks he sees a feather stir, indicating that she’s alive; but it seems to be just his imagination since a moment later he thinks he hears her voice and says, non-sequitur, “I kill’d the slave that was a-hanging thee” (V.iii.272).
 He is told about the deaths of the other daughters but although he seems to recognize Kent somewhat, Lear appears to be mad again.
 Edmund’s death is announced, but who cares?

 It is part of Shakespeare’s genius not to have Edmund and Lear address even a single word to each other in the entire play, because they are apocalyptic antitheses: the king is all feeling, and Edmund is bare of all affect.
 (Bloom 479)

-Lear seems to detect signs of life in Cordelia, but he dies of a broken heart.
+But Lear dies of a broken heart, or, if deluded about Cordelia, “perhaps happily” (Asimov II 51).
 Note how the 1608 Quarto edition of the play has him going out:

 Like Hamlet’s final and invariably censored “O, o, o, o” in the First Folio (!), this close-to-death moment may also have served as de Vere’s signature, the four Os being his court code number 40.
+Why five here?
+Unknown.
+But it’s the four in the Folio.

-Preempting revival attempts, Kent says, “O, let him pass, he hates him / That would upon the rack of this tough world / Stretch him out longer” (V.iii.314-316).
+Preempting revival attempts, Kent says, “O, let him pass, he hates him / That would upon the rack of this tough world / Stretch him out longer” (V.iii.312-314).
 “This ending of Lear can easily be viewed as the cruelest and most unbearable in Shakespeare” (Asimov 51).

-Albany appoints Kent and Edgar as rulers of Britain but Kent cannot live in this world any longer: “I have a journey, sir, shortly to go: / My master calls me, I must not say no” (322-323).
+Albany appoints Kent and Edgar as rulers of Britain, but Kent cannot live in this world any longer: “I have a journey, sir, shortly to go: / My master calls me, I must not say no” (V.iii.320-321).
 [The impulse resembles Horatio’s at the end of Hamlet.]
-Edgar offers the final mournful words:
+Kent will follow his monarch’s death shortly, something that it seems Oxford did also (Ogburn and Ogburn 1165).

 The weight of this sad time we must obey,